backprop-ai/backprop/docs/source/Models.rst

 Supporting Tasks with Models
 ----------------------------

-In order for a model to support a task, it must follow the tasks input schema.
+In order for a model to support a task, it must follow the task's input schema.

 For each task, the input consists of an argument and a keyword argument.